Greenhouse gas emissions: Nitrous oxide ()

-F-Gases
+F-gases

 Fluorinated gases include hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).
 They are used by switchgear in the power sector, semiconductor manufacture, aluminum production and a largely unknown source of SF6.
 Continued phase down of manufacture and use of HFCs under the Kigali Amendment to the Montreal Protocol will help reduce HFC emissions and concurrently improve the energy efficiency of appliances that use HFCs like air conditioners, freezers and other refrigeration devices.

 Hydrogen

 Hydrogen leakages contribute to indirect global warming.

+When hydrogen is oxidized in the atmosphere, the result is an increase in concentrations of greenhouse gases in both the troposphere and the stratosphere.
+Hydrogen can leak from hydrogen production facilities as well as any infrastructure in which hydrogen is transported, stored, or consumed.

 Black carbon

 Black carbon is formed through the incomplete combustion of fossil fuels, biofuel, and biomass.
 It is not a greenhouse gas but a climate forcing agent.
 Black carbon can absorb sunlight and reduce albedo when deposited on snow and ice.
 Indirect heating can be caused by the interaction with clouds.
 Black carbon stays in the atmosphere for only several days to weeks.
 Emissions may be mitigated by upgrading coke ovens, installing particulate filters on diesel-based engines, reducing routine flaring, and minimizing open burning of biomass.